Take care of disabled ex-service women.|

 3. A narrative by the nominee, not to exceed 750 words, about "Why I support women's role in today's armed forces."

-4. Entry must have the Nominee's name and address, Unit Name and Number, and the signature of the Unit President or Past Presidents Parley Chairman.
+4. Entry must have the Nominee's name, address, Unit Name and Number, and the signature of the Unit President or Past Presidents Parley Chairman.

 5. One applicant for each branch of service (Army, Navy, Air Force, Marines, and Coast Guard) per Unit.